 Figure 6.2.2.4-1: PDCP Data PDU format for sidelink DRBs for groupcast and broadcast and for the sidelink SRB0

 NOTE: There is no control PDU for SLRBs for groupcast and broadcast.
 Thus, there is no D/C field in the PDCP Data PDU format for SLRBs for groupcast and broadcast.
-SDU type is only applicable for sidelink DRB.